-Table 98 recommends the DATA TYPE field values to use, depending on the DATA TYPE field value of the extract field:
+Table 97 recommends the DATA TYPE field values to use, depending on the DATA TYPE field value of the extract field:

-Table 98: Extract Tool-DATA TYPE field value recommendations
+Table 97: Extract Tool-DATA TYPE field value recommendations

 DATA TYPE Field Value of Extract Field DATA TYPE Field Value of Destination Field

 DATE/TIME 1) DATE/TIME, internal form of data is moved.
 2) FREE TEXT, external form of data is moved.

 NUMERIC NUMERIC or FREE TEXT.

 SET OF CODES 1) FREE TEXT, if external form of the SET OF CODES is moved.
 2) SET OF CODES, if internal form of the SET OF CODES is moved.
 User must make sure the SET OF CODES fields are identical in both the source file and the destination file data dictionaries.

 FREE TEXT FREE TEXT.

 WORD-PROCESSING WORD-PROCESSING.

 COMPUTED FREE TEXT, DATE/TIME, or NUMERIC.

-DATA TYPE Field Value of Extract Field DATA TYPE Field Value of Destination Field POINTER TO A FILE 1) NUMERIC, if internal form of data is moved.
+POINTER TO A FILE 1) NUMERIC, if internal form of data is moved.
 2) Non-pointer field type (FREE TEXT, NUMERIC, or DATE/TIME), if external form of data is moved.

-VARIABLE-POINTER Non-pointer field type, if external form of data is moved; (if the .01 fields of the pointed-to files have different DATA TYPE field values, DATA TYPE field values of destination field should be FREE TEXT).
-FREE TEXT, if internal form of data is moved.
+VARIABLE-POINTER 1) Non-pointer field type, if external form of data is moved; (if the .01 fields of the pointed-to files have different DATA TYPE field values, DATA TYPE field values of destination field should be FREE TEXT).
+2) FREE TEXT, if internal form of data is moved.

 MUMPS MUMPS.

 Multiples Multiples.

 Backward Pointers Multiples.